Surya-ram/PROMPT-ENGINEERING/README.md

-# PROMPT-ENGINEERING- 1.
-Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# EXP 1 : Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
-Reg No:
+# Reg No:212222040167
-Date:9-04-2025
+# Name:Surya R
 # Procedure:

 1.Define what Large Language Models (LLMs) are and explain their role in natural language understanding and generation.